-Pictures, posters, and other material that may be considered objectionable, such as alcohol advertisements, those containing profanity, or sexually explicit material are not to be displayed in areas that may be visible outside of the student‚Äôs room.
+Pictures, posters, and other material that may be considered objectionable, such as alcohol advertisements, those containing profanity, or sexually explicit material are not to be displayed in areas that may be visible outside of the student’s room.

-According to the Clean Air on Campus Act of 2009.¬† The law prohibits smoking tobacco or ‚Äúother lighted combustible plant material‚ÄĚ anywhere on campus, including buildings, grounds, and parking lots.
+According to the Clean Air on Campus Act of 2009, UA Little Rock is a non-smoking campus.
+The law prohibits smoking tobacco vapor devices, e-cigarettes or “other lighted combustible plant material” anywhere on campus, including buildings, grounds, and parking lots.
 The penalty for violating the law is a fine not less than $100 or greater than $500.

-Musical or other sounds must be maintained within the resident‚Äôs room.¬† This includes disturbances of rooms above or below the resident.
+Musical or other sounds must be maintained within the resident’s room.
+This includes disturbances of rooms above or below the resident.
 Stereo speakers are not allowed to be placed in open windows.
 Offensive sound as determined by affected residents must be quieted.
-Offending sound equipment, such as excessively loud stereo speakers, may be confiscated by Housing Staff and/or banned from the building.
+Offending sound equipment may be confiscated by Campus Living Staff and/or banned from the building.

 Threats to Community

 No student shall engage in any activity which endangers the safety, well-being, or property of another member of the University community.

+University Village residents should go to the interior most room in the apartment away from windows.
 For general tornado safety in your room, stay away from windows, shut bedroom doors, and take cover in your bathroom, as this is the safest place in your room/suite/apartment.

 Students will be held accountable for intentional or accidental damage to building furnishings, equipment, or grounds.
 Residents are also responsible for damages caused by their guests.

 Use of nails, screws, tape, poster putty, or other fastening devices on walls, furniture, or fixtures that may cause damage to University property is discouraged.
 Residents will be responsible for the costs of repairing walls, furniture, or fixtures due to damage.

-In North & South Halls, the window screens are not to be removed.
+East Hall and West Hall windows cannot be opened.
+University Village, North & South Halls, the window screens are not to be removed.